-This Easy DIY Sugar Scrub is so easy to make.
+This Homemade Sugar Scrub is so easy to make.
 Made with only three ingredients and done in under 5 minutes, it’s the perfect homemade gift!
-This post is sponsored by my friends at NOW®.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

 This DIY Sugar Scrub is without a doubt going to be your new favorite way to treat yourself!
 It’s made with only 3 ingredients: sugar, coconut oil, and your favorite essential oils.